-As baby boomers age and technology makes it possible for people and businesses to operate globally - as well as economic changes making it appealing for people and businesses to purchase investment property globally - cross border taxation issues become key for cross border employment, entrepreneurship or asset ownership, as does the issue of residency and U.S. citizenship.
+As baby boomers age and technology makes it possible for people and businesses to operate globally, economic changes make it appealing for people and businesses to purchase investment property globally.
+As well as the increase in the sharing of financial information between countries, cross border taxation issues become key for cross border employment, entrepreneurship or asset ownership, as does the issue of residency and U.S. citizenship.
 Advisors who work with affluent boomers must be prepared to discuss cross border taxation with a comprehensive general knowledge, as well as recognize and advise on how certain actions on both sides of the border affect a person’s tax situation.

 This course is designed in a practical format and will help an advisor become a valuable resource to their clients in the succession planning process.
 Key concepts include understanding the importance of succession planning for the business and key positions within the business; role and financial issues, from both the business leader and successor perspective; succession plan implementation; addressing the impact of succession on employees and the business as a whole; and succession of the business to third parties.